Baked Eggplant Parmigiana

 Slice the eggplant into rounds and sprinkle with salt.
 Let dry out on paper towels.

-After the eggplants are dry (about 30 mins) prep a pan on medium high heat with the olive oil and garlic, don’t let the garlic burn!
-Dredge the eggplant, going from the flour, to the egg, to the breadcrumbs, into the frying pan.
+Dredge the eggplant, going from the flour, to the egg, to the breadcrumbs and into the frying pan.
 Cook a few minutes until brown, then turn over and brown the other side.
-Drain on a rack or papertowels and set aside.
+Let drain on a wire rack.

-Put your baking dish on a baking pan before you put it in the oven, in case it bubbles over.
-Bake for 30 minutes, and you’re ready to serve.
+Place the baking dish on a baking pan in case it bubbles over, and bake for 30 minutes.

 Hi Jenn,